Boundary critical behavior of the Gross-Neveu-Yukawa model: Semi-infinite Gross-Neveu-Yukawa model

 The boundary (surface) part $S_\mathrm{B}$ including only relevant in RG sense terms reads

-where $\check{M}$ is a matrix in spinor space and $c$ is related to the boundary enhancement of the bosonic coupling constant in the corresponding lattice model.
+where $\check{M}$ is a matrix in spinor space, i.e. restricted to U($\tilde{N}$)-invariant BCs, and $c$ is related to the boundary enhancement of the bosonic coupling constant in the corresponding lattice model.
 From the boundary terms of the classical equations of motion $\delta S = 0$, we derive the Robin BC for the bosonic field

 and the BC for the fermionic field

 where we define matrix $M$ related to $\check{M}$ in Eq.~\eqref{eq:action-GNY-surface} by